Table of contents

 Top 10 Melbourne suburbs where property has earned more than the average worker

-Overall Melbourne property prices grew by a relatively modest 1.33% over the year.
+Overall Melbourne property prices grew by at modest levels over the last year.

 But in the exclusive inner-Melbourne suburbs of Toorak and South Yarra, houses still gained more than the average wage at $237,486 and $136,311 respectively.